grig-koksharov/blog/_posts/2020-2-8-How-I-Quit-Social-Media.md

 ---
 layout: post
-title: How I quit social media
+title: How I Quit Social Media
 ---

 In this post, I’ll share with you what changed in my life since I quit social media a year ago.